Edward Lee (chef): Career

 Lee began cooking professionally at age 22 in a French Moroccan restaurant called Chez Es Saada in the East Village of Manhattan.
 One summer, he traveled to France and cooked in several restaurants, after which he spent five years learning Korean cuisine, as well as the cuisine of other parts of East Asia and Southeast Asia.
+His culinary training has been described as largely experiential rather than formal, drawing from apprenticeships and travel.

 On a trip to the Kentucky Derby in 2001, Lee fell in love with Louisville and Southern cooking.
 He moved to the city in 2002 and began working at 610 Magnolia with former chef and owner Eddie Garber.
 Barely a year after he moved to the city, he became owner of 610 Magnolia.
+Under Lee's leadership, the restaurant gained national recognition and has been included in lists of notable Southern fine dining establishments.

 In 2010, Lee appeared on Season 8 of Iron Chef America.
-The next year, in 2011, Lee was one of the "cheftestants" on season 9 of Top Chef.
+The next year, in 2011, Lee competed on season 9 of Top Chef.
 He won two elimination challenges and finished fifth in the competition.
 He was also the host chef featured in the third season of The Mind of a Chef, for which he received a Daytime Emmy nomination for Outstanding Culinary Host.
+The series, produced by PBS, was noted for combining travel, philosophy, and cooking techniques.

 In 2013, Lee published a cookbook, Smoke and Pickles.
 It received positive reviews from food journalists and other chefs including David Chang and Anthony Bourdain.
 The next year, in 2014, Lee partnered with YouthBuild and IDEAS 40203 to create a culinary training program based in the Smoketown neighborhood of Louisville.
-The program trained youth, who may not be able to afford expensive culinary schools, with skills in all aspects of the restaurant industry.
+The program trained youth who may not be able to afford expensive culinary schools to work in the restaurant industry.
 In 2015, Lee's trainees launched a pop-up diner called Smoke & Soul.

 In 2017, Lee was the chef judge for the American adaptation of Culinary Genius.
 The same year, Lee founded the LEE Initiative; Lee is an acronym for "Let's Empower Employment."
 The Initiative identifies issues surrounding diversity in the restaurant industry and creates solutions to help the restaurant community grow.
 The initiative includes two programs: Smoke and Soul, and Women Chefs in Kentucky.
 During the COVID pandemic, the initiative developed the Restaurant Workers Relief Program to support workers laid off by shutdowns.
 In 2024, the initiative won a James Beard Humanitarian Award.